dchacke/blog/_posts/2020-11-01-what-to-do-in-the-face-of-corporate-wokeism.markdown

  - philosophy
 ---

 There has been a cancer growing in the West, and it's called Wokeism.
-The idea that "social justice" trumps everything, that everything must be viewed through the lens of race.
+The idea that "social justice" trumps everything, that everything must be viewed through the lens of race, gender, and sexual preferences.
+Social-justice warriors (SJWs) view society as a zero-sum game between the oppressors and the oppressed.
+They don't oppose oppression itself, they just want to reserve its direction.
+They agree with racists that the most important determinant of social interactions is (or should be) race.
 Dissenters are punished by being "canceled" and, in some cases, having their livelihoods destroyed.

-Social-justice warriors are the perpetrators of this ideological crime.
+SJWs are the perpetrators of this ideological crime.
 Rather than seeing the West as flawed but improvable, they see it as an evil, racist empire beyond redemption, and they demand it be brought down.
 They consider our institutions oppressive, our freedom a farce.
 They demand a revolution.
 The violent protests and looting across America are a token of what's to come if they are left unchecked.
 They are a threat to our freedom.

 Unfortunately, it appears that many powerful companies have publicly spoken in support of the concept of "social justice" and associated organizations, such as "Black Lives Matter" (BLM).
 Tech in particular is infected.
 As someone working in tech, this saddens me.
 The industry has always been left-leaning, but it's never been as bad as it is now, with dozens of established companies and countless startups jumping on the social-justice bandwagon.

 We are all users of tech, and many of us work in the industry.
 Particularly in the San Francisco Bay Area, where the social cost for dissent is high, and the vast majority of people think alike, many are afraid to speak up.
 There is tremendous pressure to spread social-justice memes, or at least to acquiesce.
 Many companies are subjecting their employees to pseudo-scientific "sensitivity trainings" and "unconscious bias" trainings.
 Some investors make investment decisions based on race (and have admitted as much, such as Gumroad's founder Sahil Lavingia [here](https://twitter.com/shl/status/1291104973284159492) (archived [here](http://archive.vn/KzNXG))).

 If you don't recognize the industry and are afraid to speak up, know that you are not alone.
-If you don't want your money going to socialist organizations, I have compiled a list of companies that support BLM and/or associated groups and ideas and can point you to alternatives so that a change requires as little sacrifice as possible.
+If you don't want your money going to socialist organizations, I have compiled a list of companies that support BLM and/or associated groups and ideas which can point you to alternatives so that a change requires as little sacrifice as possible.
 You can find that list at the bottom of this article.

 If you are approached by recruiters for positions at such companies, you can politely but clearly turn the request down.
 I have turned down interview requests from several companies for potentially very lucrative roles, including Amazon.
 (That's not a brag; it's quite common for software engineers in the Bay Area to be approached several times a week.)